CRM-UAM/Cyberduck-Robot/README.md

 ## Summary

 The principal goal of this project is to develop a line follower robot based on Arduino which uses 2 infrared sensors to keep on the track of the black 2cm wide line drawn on a white board.
 The original goal was to deploy a PID controlled robot, yet it became unattainable due to the constrained timeframe.
-Nevertheless, there exists a potential option (not illustrated in the circuit diagram but discernible in the images) to incorporate additional IR sensors for the purpose of executing a refined PID algorithm.
+Nevertheless, there exists a potential option (not illustrated in the circuit diagram) to incorporate additional IR sensors for the purpose of executing a refined PID algorithm.

 ## Cyberduck Robot